sohamkamani/javascript-design-patterns-for-humans/README.md

 ⚠️ Be Careful
 -----------------
 - Design patterns are not a silver bullet to all your problems.
-- Do not try to force them; bad things are supposed to happen, if done so.
-Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems; so don't overthink.
+- Do not try to force them bad things are supposed to happen, if done so.
+Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems so don't overthink.
-- If used in a correct place in a correct manner, they can prove to be a savior; or else they can result in a horrible mess of a code.
+- If used in a correct place in a correct manner, they can prove to be a savior or else they can result in a horrible mess of a code.

 Types of Design Patterns
 -----------------